 Mission: To provide service to the

-History and Research Interests: The Pennsylvania Drug Discovery Institute (PDDI) is located in the Pennsylvania Biotechnology Center (PABIO), and was founded by Allen Reitz, Ph.D., and Kathleen Czupich, MBA, in Doylestown, PA in June 2010.
-It is a nonprofit organization that conducts research and provides service to the scientific community in the region.
+History and Research Interests: The Pennsylvania Drug Discovery Institute (PDDI) is located in the Pennsylvania Biotechnology Center (PABIO) in Doylestown, PA, and the Montgomery County Technical Center in King of Prussia, PA.
+It was founded by Allen Reitz, Ph.D., and Kathleen Czupich, MBA, in June 2010.
+It is a nonprofit organization that mainly provides service to the scientific community in the region.

-The PDDI is involved in discovering new drugs and in accelerating the translation of new discoveries into potential therapies for improving human health.
-Its drug discovery capabilities are built around a network of nonprofit research institutions and small biotechnology companies, with an emphasis on innovative, multidisciplinary, collaborative research.
-The PDDI employs industry-standard methods for identifying therapeutic targets, lead compounds, and preclinical development compounds; for risk assessment; and for advancing clinical development candidates.
-The PDDI also serves as a think-tank to brainstorm ways to gain efficiencies and productivity in early drug discovery research and to improve the process of technology transfer.
-The PDDI attracts top scientists and works to create jobs in the partnered companies.
+The PDDI is a service and outreach organization that is entirely empowered by the volunteer activities of its Board of Directors and Faculty.
+Our emphasis is on supporting innovative, multidisciplinary, collaborative research in drug discovery.
+The PDDI also serves as a think-tank to brainstorm ways to gain efficiency and improve productivity in early-stage drug discovery research, and to improve the process of technology transfer.
 The PDDI provides service to the regional scientific community by helping to re-integrate experienced and senior-level biomedical scientists, who have been laid off elsewhere, into the scientific and technical workforce.

 When the PDDI was created, we conducted a review of similar Drug Discovery Centers or Institutes.
 There are ~70 of these in the U.S. that are directed toward product development or research.
 The product-focused drug discovery centers are staffed largely by experienced researchers with an industrial background and have a technology transfer, applied emphasis.
 Examples of such organizations in Pennsylvania are found at Temple University and Drexel University.
 The research-focused drug discovery centers have as a primary goal the raising of funds to support the basic research of academic scientists related to drug discovery and associated with the host institution.
-The PDDI conducts research in early drug discovery to find preclinical candidates.
-We focus on the applied and technology transfer components of the biomedical research process.
-We also serve as a partner in the U.S. for international researchers and institutions to collaborate with relative to accessing U.S. expertise and potential funding opportunities, such as from the National Institutes of Health (NIH).
-The PDDI plays a pivotal role in helping new biotechnology businesses start, and in managing and advancing intellectual property from universities and other sources (Fig. 1).
+The PDDI seeks to play a pivotal role in helping new biotechnology businesses start up and progress by providing guidance in forming The Team that is required for success (Figure 1), and in managing and advancing intellectual property from universities and other sources.